Uni Göttingen

 Exams

-The exam will (most probably) be a written/online exam using the ILIAS system.
+The exam will take place as a written/online exam using the ILIAS system.

 Exam Preparation